- American Physical Society Sites

 Unlike many academic positions, experience in postdoctoral appointments is not considered a prerequisite for jobs in most private sector companies.

-Relevant internship experience and having industry contacts in one’s network are very helpful for getting an industry job.
+Relevant internship experience and having industry contacts in one’s network are very helpful for getting a job as a consultant.
 Excellent communication and presentation skills, as well as experience working in collaborations or teams can set candidates apart.
 While not required for entry level consultant positions, having some training in related fields, e.g. taking a course in accounting or business, can be attractive to employers.
 Programming experience in Excel, Python, or R, can also help.
+In the case of educational consultants, training in text, policy, program evaluation and interview analysis can also be valuable.

 Some tips that can help you better prepare for a career in consulting: